gnay-uy/gnay-uy/README.md

 ## hi i eat legos
 i also study information technology at ngee ann polytechnic

+do not ask me to fix your printer, i will freeze all of your silverware in a pot.

 ## links
 [leetcode](https://leetcode.com/u/gnayuy/) <br>
 [codewars](https://www.codewars.com/users/gnayuy) <br>